 I first heard about sensory issues in children about 7 or 8 years ago now.
 I was working with a young girl with anxiety, and she was experiencing some symptoms that didn’t quite fit with her anxiety diagnosis.
 We knew they were related to her anxiety.
 But it was also clear that anxiety was not the complete picture.
 Something else was going on for her.

 So to work out exactly what that was, her parents enlisted the help of a paediatric Occupational Therapist (OT).
-And I heard about sensory issues in children and was introduced to the terms ‘sensory processing’ and ‘sensory processing disorder’ for the very first time.
+And I heard about sensory issues in children for the very first time.

 Now, since that time, I’ve learned a lot about sensory issues in children.
 And what I’ve learned has been immensely helpful, both professionally, and with my own kids!
 I know that sensory processing is incredibly important when it comes to self regulation.
-I know that understanding your child’s unique sensory profile can help you understand how to help them regulate their emotions, help them learn more effectively, improve their social skills and relationships and help them better control their body and behaviour.
+I know that providing a child with the right balance of sensory input can help them:

-But sensory issues in children is still a topic that is far from my area of expertise.
-So for this blog, I’ve enlisted the help of one of my very knowledgable Mindful Little Minds sellers: OT extraordinaire, mama of 2, and owner of Kids Develop Store, Ellena Batsakis.
+Bu sensory issues in children is still a topic that is far from my area of expertise.
+So for this blog, I’ve enlisted the help of OT extraordinaire, mama of 2, and owner of Kids Develop Store, Ellena Batsakis.